crystallabs/event_handler/README.md

 ### Removing event handlers

-Event handlers can be removed in one of six ways:
+Event handlers can be removed in one of five ways:

 By handler Proc: